-According to the fiscal note prepared by the Division of the Budget on the bill, as introduced, under current law, the State Gaming Revenues Fund receives the first \$50.0 million of receipts from regular lottery ticket proceeds and is divided by a formula that first transfers \$80,000 to the Problem Gambling and Addictions Grant Fund at the Kansas Department for Aging and Disability Services (KDADS).
-Then, 85.0 percent of the remaining proceeds is transferred to the Economic Development Initiatives Fund, 10.0 percent to the Juvenile Detention Facilities Fund.
-The bill would increase the Problem Gambling and Addictions Grant Fund transfer by \$20,000, from \$80,000 to \$100,000, and there would also be corresponding reductions in revenue distributed to the Economic Development Initiatives Fund (\$17,000), Correctional Institutions Building Fund (\$2,000), and Juvenile Detention Facilities Fund (\$1,000).
+According to the fiscal note prepared by the Division of the Budget on the bill, as introduced, under current law. the State Gaming Revenues Fund receives the first \$50.0 million of receipts from regular lottery ticket proceeds and is divided by a formula that first transfers \$80,000 to the Problem Gambling and Addictions Grant Fund at the Kansas Department for Aging and Disability Services (KDADS).
+Then, 85.0 percent of the remaining proceeds is transferred to the Economic Development Initiatives Fund, 10.0 percent to the Correctional Institutions Building Fund, and 5.0 percent to the Juvenile Detention Facilities Fund.
+The bill would increase the Problem Gambling and Addictions Grant Fund transfer by \$20,000, from \$80,000 to \$100,000, and there would also be corresponding reductions in revenue distributed to the Economic Development Initiatives Fund (\$17,000),Correctional Institutions Building Fund (\$2,000), and Juvenile Detention Facilities Fund (\$1,000).